 That philosophy has shaped everything.
 Whether I'm directing a nonprofit campaign, photographing a student athlete, or building a website for a local business, I'm always asking the same question: what is this really trying to say, and how do we say it in a way that actually lands?

-Instead of hiring three different people and hoping it all coheres, you work with one person who sees the full picture from the start.
+Instead of hiring multiple creatives and hoping it all comes together, you work with one creative lead who sees the full picture from the start.
 That matters more than it sounds.
-When the photographer is also the videographer is also the web designer, the final product has a consistency that's hard to achieve any other way.

 One of the most meaningful things in my life outside of client work is mentoring teenagers — walking alongside young people as they figure out who they are and what they're made for.
 It's the kind of work that doesn't show up in a portfolio, but it shapes how I approach everything else.
 It keeps me patient.
 It keeps me curious.
 It keeps me from taking myself too seriously.